 Even with such a simple design, there exist many structural variations.

-• Reverse tension – Some will prefer to do a reverse tension between the two passage of the top wrap.
+• Reverse tension – Some will prefer to do a reverse tension between the two passages of the top wrap.
 This makes it easier to have the stem in the center and affect the direction of tension between the two wraps.

 • Bight in stem – If the bight of the single column tie is longer, it can be hidden inside the stem by embedding it inside the different frictions.
 This has the upside of creating a sturdier stem and the bight can be used as a structural tying point but makes it more difficult to untie the wrists in case of emergency.

 • Frictions – There is an amazing number of frictions that can be used to make a T-shaped frictions, you can design your own.
-We’ll look into more friction variations in day 204.
+We’ll look into more friction variations in Day 204.

 Mynx’s One Rope Box Tie